uwescience/myria-website/docs/myria-ec2.markdown

 ```

 ### __Install the `myria-cluster` package__
-[`myria-cluster`](https://github.com/uwescience/myria-ec2-ansible/tree/python-cli) is a Python package (installable via `pip` or `conda`) that provides a command-line interface to manage Myria clusters on EC2.
-When `myria-cluster` is published to [PyPI](https://pypi.python.org/pypi), you should be able to just type
+[`myria-cluster`](https://github.com/uwescience/myria-ec2-ansible) is a Python package (installable via `pip`) that provides a command-line interface to manage Myria clusters on EC2.
+To install, just type
 ```
 pip install myria-cluster
 ```

-For now, you can type
+If you're an Anaconda user, you may need to install `pip` first:
 ```
+conda create -n myria pip
+source activate myria
-pip install --upgrade  'git+git://github.com/uwescience/myria-ec2-ansible.git@python-cli'
+pip install myria-cluster
 ```

-If you are not installing from within a Python virtual environment (`virtualenv` or `conda create`), you may need to run the preceding commands under `sudo`.
+If you're not installing from within a Python virtual environment (`virtualenv` or `conda create`), you may need to run the preceding commands under `sudo`.

 After the `myria-cluster` package has been installed, you can simply type
 ```